Liskarn/News-site/README.md

 - User Registration: Users can create an account to participate in discussions and contribute to the community.

-- Browse and Search: Users can browse and search for news stories based on different topic groupings or categories.

-- Post Submission: Users can submit news stories, providing a headline, source link, and optional commentary or context.
+- Post Submission: Users can submit forum posts, providing a headline, source link, and optional commentary or context.

-- Voting: Users can upvote or downvote news stories to reflect their quality, relevance, or interest.
+- Voting: Users can upvote or downvote forum posts to reflect their quality, relevance, or interest.

-- Comments: Users can leave comments on news stories to share thoughts, opinions, or additional information.
+- Comments: Users can leave comments on forum posts to share thoughts, opinions, or additional information.

+- Replies: Users can reply to comments to engage in discussions and conversations.

 ### Not complete yet

 - Replies: Users can reply to comments to engage in discussions and conversations.

-- Filtering: Users can filter news stories based on popularity, such as viewing the most upvoted or most commented stories.
+- Filtering: Users can filter forum posts based on popularity, such as viewing the most upvoted or most commented stories.

-- Bookmarks: Users can save news stories for future reference by bookmarking them.
+- Bookmarks: Users can save forum posts for future reference by bookmarking them.

 - Notifications: Users can receive notifications or updates when there are new comments or replies on the stories or comments they have participated in.

 - Reporting: Users can report inappropriate or spammy content to site moderators for review and potential removal.

+#### I will keep adding more on my free time but i have not had the time to finish all the functions.